jcarenza/allisoncarenza/src/posts/5000-kansas-city-photographers-allison-carenza-photographer.md

 ---
-title: '5000 Kansas City Photographers'
+title: "5000 Kansas City Photographers"
-description: '<p>&#8220;I had lunch with a gal today who is a photographer and made the mistake of asking her if she [&hellip;]</p>
+description: "&#8220;I had lunch with a gal today who is a photographer and made the mistake of asking her if she "
-'
-publishDate: 'Feb 23, 2012'
+publishDate: "Feb 23, 2012"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/brent5.jpg'
+heroImage: "/media/brent5.jpg"
-alt: '5000 Kansas City Photographers'
+alt: "5000 Kansas City Photographers"
-slug: '5000-kansas-city-photographers-allison-carenza-photographer'
+slug: "5000-kansas-city-photographers-allison-carenza-photographer"
-category: ['Baby Photography','Newborn Photography']
-tags: ['Baby Photographer','Infant Photography','Kansas City Photographer','Newborn Photography']
+category: ["Baby Photography", "Newborn Photography"]
+tags: ["Baby Photographer", "Infant Photography", "Kansas City Photographer", "Newborn Photography"]
 ---

 <p style="text-align: center;">&#8220;I had lunch with a gal today who is a photographer and made the mistake of asking her if she knew you.
 She said there are like 5000 photographers in KC...:) &#8220;</p>